Surfaces of constant principal-curvatures ratio in isotropic geometry

-\emph{Isotropic geometry} has been studied extensively by K.~Strubecker (see, e.g., \cite{strubecker:1941,strubecker:1942a,strubecker:1942}) and is treated in the monograph by H.~Sachs \cite{sachs}.
+\emph{\bluevar{Simply} isotropic geometry}, \bluevar{also called just \emph{isotropic geometry} in the literature and the rest of this paper}, has been studied extensively by K.~Strubecker (see, e.g., \cite{strubecker:1941,strubecker:1942a,strubecker:1942}) and is treated in the monograph by H.~Sachs \cite{sachs}.
 It is based on the group of affine transformations which preserve the \emph{isotropic semi-norm} $\|(x,y,z)\|_i:=\sqrt{x^2+y^2}$ in space with the coordinates $x,y,z$.
-It can also be seen as relative differential geometry with respect to the \emph{unit isotropic sphere} (paraboloid of revolution) $2z=x^2+y^2$.
-Isotropic geometry is simpler but has much in common with Euclidean and other Cayley--Klein geometries.
+It can also be seen as relative differential geometry with respect to the \emph{unit isotropic sphere} (paraboloid of revolution) $2z=x^2+y^2$ \bluevar{(see~\cite{muller1921relative, simon1991introduction, dSL23}).} Isotropic geometry is simpler but has much in common with Euclidean and other Cayley--Klein geometries.

 The isotropic geometry of surfaces appears also in structural design and statics (see, e.g., \cite{millar:2023}), due to the close relation between the stresses in a planar body and the isotropic curvatures of the associated Airy stress surface \cite{Strubecker_Airy}.
 CRPC surfaces in isotropic space represent planar stress states with a constant ratio of principal stresses.